isc-projects/isc-dnssec-guide/src/advanced-discussions.rst

 the alphabetical range before Alice or after Susan, so the sender can logically deduce that it was an incorrect answer.

-With BIND inline signing, your zone data is automatically sorted on the fly before generating NSEC records, much like how a phone directory is sorted.
+When BIND signs your zone, the zone data is automatically sorted on the fly before generating NSEC records, much like how a phone directory is sorted.